-In a phase I clinical study, IMM-101 was safe and well tolerated at the 3 escalating doses used in patients with melanoma (Stebbing et al, 2012).
-Therefore, IMAGE-1 was designed as a proof-of-concept (POC), phase II study primarily to explore the safety and tolerability of IMM-101 in combination with GEM v GEM alone as first-line treatment in advanced PDAC.
-Additionally, the study would provide some insight into the potential effects of treatment on the clinical signs and symptoms of disease including overall survival (OS), progressive free survival (PFS) and overall response rate (ORR).
+In a phase I clinical study, IMM-101 was safe and well tolerated at the three escalating doses used in patients with melanoma (Stebbing et al, 2012).
+Therefore, IMAGE-1 was designed as a proof of concept (POC), phase II study primarily to explore the safety and tolerability of IMM-101 in combination with GEM vs GEM alone as first-line treatment in advanced PDAC.
+In addition, the study would provide some insight into the potential effects of treatment on the clinical signs and symptoms of disease including overall survival (OS), progressive-free survival (PFS) and overall response rate (ORR).